Charles Davis (defensive back): Broadcasting career

+Early career

-Davis was signed as an undrafted free agent by the Dallas Cowboys after the 1987 NFL Draft on April 30.
+Davis was signed as an undrafted free agent by the Dallas Cowboys after the 1987 NFL draft on April 30.
 He was waived on August 6.

 After not making the team, he enrolled in graduate school.
 One of the first games he called was the University of Tennessee's 1987 Orange-and-White Game (an annual scrimmage played at the end of spring practice), in which he worked alongside long-time Vol Network play-by-play commentator John Ward.

 Davis' initial career path took him into a variety of jobs related to sports.
 He was an assistant coach at the University of the Pacific for one season (1989), worked for the Southeastern Conference and was hired as the director of the United States Olympic Training Center.
-He was an assistant athletic director at Stanford University for three years, 1994-1996.
+He was an assistant athletic director at Stanford University for three years, 1994–1996.
 In 1996, Davis became manager of sports operations on multipurpose fields and sports programming at the field house at Disney's Wide World of Sports.
 In October 1998, Davis became the first African-American to be a tournament director of a PGA Tour golf event, when he led the Walt Disney World Golf Classic.

 In 1997, Fox Sports South hired him to serve as an analyst on college football games.
 Davis also worked at radio station 740 The Team in Orlando, Florida, co-hosting Clarke and Davis, a morning show, along with local sportscaster Pat Clarke (along with various special guests including "The Pastor" Sean Fitzgerald, Glenn Dehmer and Steve Gunter) from July 2000 until July 2002.
 During this same period, he worked as a sideline reporter during Jefferson Pilot's SEC Game of the Week, and co-hosted the Sunshine Network's evening sports show, Sunshine Network Live.
 He called Arena Football League games for the AFL on NBC from 2003 to 2004.
-In basketball, Davis worked as a sideline reporter for CBS's coverage of the 2001 and 2002 NCAA Men's Tournaments.
-Davis has also worked as a Sideline Reporter for the NBA Playoffs on TNT.
 He has also been a frequent commentator on The Golf Channel, appearing on program's such as Viewer's Forum and the Grey Goose 19th Hole.